CatalogueOfLife/general/docs/NAMES.md

    ICZN: Reversal of precedence under Article 23.9 (this name is nomen protectum and the target name is nomen oblitum) or suppression via plenary power Article 81.

-- ```LATER_HOMONYM ```: Current name has same spelling as related name but was published later and has priority over it (unless conserved or sanctioned).
+- ```LATER_HOMONYM ```: Current name has same spelling as related name but was published later and has priority over it (unless conserved or sanctioned) and is based on a different type.
 Called a junior homonym in zoology.
 This includes botanical parahomonyms which differ slightly in spelling but are similar enough that they are likely to be confused (Art 53.3).
 The zoological code has a set of spelling variations (article 58) that are considered to be identical.

    When acts of conservation or suppression have occurred then the terms “Conserved Later Homonym”   and “Rejected Earlier Homonym” should be used.